-The Imperative mood is the mood we use to give commands or orders.
-In other words, to tell people to do something.
+The Imperative Mood is used to give commands or orders.
+With it, we tell people to do or not to do something.

-This is an extensive grammar topic because there are many types: positive and negative commands, formal and informal…
+There are many types of commands: affirmative and negative commands, formal and informal…

 Verb Present Tense, 3rd Person Singular Affirmative "tú" command